ESL pair work speaking activities

 11. Puppet plays

 Whether reading a script or simply improvising, using puppets can help shy students as well as add excitement.
-When practicing a dialogue with a partner, each student can manage two puppets—one in each hand—or even more if finger puppets are used.
+When practicing dialogue with a partner, each student can manage two puppets—one in each hand—or even more if finger puppets are used.

 Creating the puppets themselves first gives added interest and opportunities to practice English.
 A picture of the character printed out (or drawn by the students) can easily be cut out and stuck onto a Popsicle stick, chopstick or drinking straw.
 The picture can be stuck or drawn onto a paper bag for a quick hand puppet.
-If small enough, puppet characters can be sticky-taped onto finger-tips.
+If small enough, puppet characters can be sticky-taped onto fingertips.

 12. Telephone conversations